octobercms/docs/database-relations.md

         }
     ])->get();

 In this example, the model will only eager load posts if the post's `title` column contains the word `first`.
-Of course, you may call other [query builder](query) to further customize the eager loading operation:
+Of course, you may call other [query builder](query) methods to further customize the eager loading operation:

     $users = User::with([
         'posts' => function ($query) {